-- Invoke mysqld_safe, which tries to determine the proper options for mysqld and then runs it with those options.
+- Invoke mysqld directly.
+This works on any platform. - Invoke mysqld_safe, which tries to determine the proper options for mysqld and then runs it with those options.
 This script is used on Unix and Unix-like systems.
-See mysqld_safe MySQL Server Startup Script. - Invoke mysql.server.
+See mysqld_safe - MySQL Server Startup Script.

+- Invoke mysql.server.
 This script is used primarily at system startup and shutdown on systems that use System V-style run directories (that is, /etc/init.d and run-level specific directories), where it usually is installed under the name mysql.
 The mysql.server script starts the server by invoking mysqld_safe.
 See mysql.server MySQL Server Startup Script. - On Mac OS X, install a separate MySQL Startup Item package to enable the automatic startup of MySQL on system startup.
 The Startup Item starts the server by invoking mysql.server.
 See Installing MySQL on Mac OS X, for details.

-The mysqld_safe and mysql.server scripts and the Mac OS X Startup Item can be used to start the server manually, or automatically at system startup time. mysql.server and the Startup Item also can be used to stop the server.
+The ${\tt mysqld_safe}$ and ${\tt mysql.server}$ scripts and the Mac OS X Startup Item can be used to start the server manually, or automatically at system startup time. ${\tt mysql.server}$ and the Startup Item also can be used to stop the server.